 Chang, or elephant, is Thailand’s national animal.
 It’s an enduring part of Thailand’s history, culture, and national identity.

 In the late 1500s, elephants were used to fight against the Burmese, Malays, and Khmers who attempted to seize the Kingdom.
-Thais recognised and celebrated the strength, durability, and longevity the elephants demonstrated.
+The Thais recognized and celebrated the strength, durability, and longevity the elephants demonstrated.
 Additionally, the white elephant became a symbol of royalty in Thailand.
-They are rare, considered sacred and kept exclusively for royal duties.
+They are rare, considered sacred, and kept exclusively for royal duties.